Remember Jesus Christ, raised from the dead….This is my gospel.

 Colson contends that lessons from Watergate suggest that the eyewitnesses of Jesus’ resurrection were trustworthy and reliable.
-Watergate was a plot concocted by Nixon’s closest aides, the most powerful men in America.
+Watergate was a plot concocted by Nixon’s powerful aides.
 But the fraud unraveled when one man, John Dean, testified against Nixon to save his own skin.
 The cover-up and hoax held together only two weeks, then everybody jumped ship to save themselves.
-Nobody’s life was at stake, but they faced public embarrassment, disbarment, and prison.
-Under this pressure, many of Nixon’s top staff confessed they were lying.
+Nobody’s life was at stake but they faced public embarrassment, disbarment, and prison.
+Under pressure, many of Nixon’s top staff confessed they were lying.

-Colson invites us to contrast Watergate’s schemers with Christ’s apostles.
+Colson contrasts Watergate’s schemers with Christ’s apostles.
 They were eleven ordinary people: fishermen, a tax collector, and laborers, but the stakes were much higher.
 The disciples suffered exile, beating, and execution for their allegiance to Jesus.
 Yet every single one insisted to their dying breath that they had actually seen the Risen Christ with their eyes.
 Jesus was miraculously alive and raised from the dead.
 Colson asks, “Wouldn’t at least one have caved in or cracked before being beheaded or crucified?
 If it was a fraud, wouldn’t one have made a deal or a plea bargain?
 Nobody did.”
-Colson claims that people sacrifice their lives for things they believe are true, seldom for things that are false.
+Colson claims that people sacrifice their lives for things they believe are true, seldom for falsehoods.

 In The Wall Street Journal (3-30-18), George Weigel wrote “The Easter Effect and How it Changed the World.”
-He says, “There is no accounting for the rise of Christianity without weighing the revolutionary effect on those nobodies of what they called ‘the Resurrection.’
-They encountered Christ whom they embraced as the Risen Lord, whom they first knew as the itinerant Jewish rabbi, Jesus of Nazareth, who died an agonizing and shameful death on a Roman cross outside Jerusalem….Because Jesus was raised from the dead, as they worked that out, their thinking about a lot of things changed profoundly.”
+He says, “There is no accounting for the rise of Christianity without weighing the revolutionary effect of the Resurrection on those nobodies.
+They encountered Christ whom they embraced as the Risen Lord, whom they first knew as the itinerant Jewish rabbi, Jesus of Nazareth, who died an agonizing and shameful death on a Roman cross outside Jerusalem….Because Jesus was raised from the dead, a lot of things changed profoundly.”

-Weigel lists positive outcomes brought to the ancient world through Christianity: A new dignity given to women in contrast to the Greco-Roman culture; self-denying healthcare provided to plague sufferers; focus on family health and growth; change in the worship day from the Sabbath (Saturday) to the Lord’s Day (Sunday); willingness to embrace death as martyrs, knowing that death did not have the final word; living as if they knew the outcome of history itself, because they did!2
+Weigel lists positive outcomes brought to the ancient world through Christianity: A new dignity given to women in contrast to the Greco-Roman culture; self-denying healthcare provided to plague sufferers; focus on family health.
+The worship day was changed from the Sabbath (Saturday) to the Lord’s Day (Sunday).
+Disciplines were willing to embrace death as martyrs, knowing that death did not have the final word.
+They lived as if they knew history’s final outcome because they did!2

 The Watergate fiasco revealed the selfish weakness of human beings.
-Even political zealots at the pinnacle of power betrayed their corrupt leader to save their own necks.
+Political zealots betrayed their corrupt leader to save their own necks.
 Christ’s apostles couldn’t deny Jesus, because they had really, truly, honestly seen Him face to face and interacted with Him for more than a month after the first Easter.
 They knew that Christ had risen from the grave, just as He had foretold many times and as the Hebrew Bible foretold hundreds of years before.

-Colson reminds us that Christ’s miraculous coming back to life is a fact, convincingly supported by Bible evidence, and that we can bank our lives on Him.
-Because Jesus got up from the grave, it means everything He says is true and His teaching is reliable and practical.
+Colson reminds us that Jesus’ miraculous coming back to life is a fact, convincingly supported by Bible evidence, and that we can bank our lives on Him.
+It means everything He says is true and His teaching is reliable and practical.
 The life Christ lived and still lives transforms us and our fallen world.
 If the crucified Lord got up and walked away from death, we (His followers) will also do the same some day.
 Colson rightly understood that our whole Christian faith stands upon the solid foundation of Jesus’ historical resurrection.

 “The evidence for Christ’s resurrection is so strong that nobody would question it except for two things: First, it is a very unusual event.
 And second, if you believe it happened, you have to change the way you live.”
 (Wolfhart Pannenberg)